antodoms/portfolio-blog/config/jekyll/_posts/2014-01-11-a-test-post.markdown

 Soon after my Btech was over, I was lost didn't knew what to do next.
 Since I cant apply for higher studies without a provisional certificate which took another 6 months for the university to deliver, but again I had a lot of time like maybe around 8 months before I get university certificate.
 Then one of my friend from pepalo came up with a Addictive Android Game idea and I got busy with it, well pepalo is like a brotherhood of Tech Geeks.
 Happy to be a part of it from like 5 years now.
 I would never had learned new stuffs if it wasn't for pepalo and the awesome people there.
 When the android game got nice response, I decided why not try out ios app development and I developed the [ios version of the Tomato Bash Game](itunes.apple.com/app/tomato-bash-free/id931276952?mt=8).
 I published the 1st version on App Store and decided to work on the ios App when I have any of the iOS Mobile device in hand (I was tired of testing in Simulator, it didnt give the feel).. :P While I was developing the ios App I got carried away by ruby on rails by just a curiosity to learn it.

 This was the time when I sold my 5 year old PR3 Blog techomag for 3000$ to an Australian SEO company.
 Well that's the story for some other time.
 For A start I learned ruby on rails scaffolding, using devise to manage users, uploading files to Amazon S3 bucket from rails app , Using Stripe to manage payments, etc and the next thing that struck me was my 2 year old personal website idea.
-I was so much loving rails by then that I decided to make a blogging platform using rails, but later decided to use Jekyll for blogging and ruby on rails for any projects scripts to place alongside if i make any.
+I was so much loving rails by then that I decided to make a blogging platform using rails since I understood it will take me a lot of time to develop the whole thing myself and so I decided to continue from an already made project.
+So I wanted Jekyll for blogging and ruby on rails for any projects scripts to place alongside if i make any.
 That is when I came across a cool project in github [Bloggy](https://github.com/zbruhnke/bloggy), which is a Jekyll blog running on rails Application.

 Why I Decided to use Jekyll for Blogging ?